Becoming a Property Guardian: What you should ask before you sign a licence agreement

 Q: What fees do I have to pay?

-A: The two main costs that all property guardian companies charge are the refundable security deposit and the monthly licence fee.
+A: The two main costs that all property guardian companies charge are the refundable security payment and the monthly licence fee.
 However, some property guardianship companies may also charge additional fees during the sign up period or rehousing, so be sure to ask this.
 At Dot Dot Dot there are no additional fees or hidden costs – we do not charge any agency, admin or reference fees.
-All we ask for is the security deposit and the monthly licence fee.
+All we ask for is the security payment and the monthly licence fee.

 Q: Are there any rules for being a property guardian?